kunstmusik/blue-manual/docs/users/gettingStarted/primaryEditors/mixer.md

 Code Generation Optimization
 ----------------------------

-Blue\'s mixer system optimizes when generated code for Csound to use.
+Blue's mixer system optimizes when generated code for Csound to use.
 When compiling down to ORC code, Blue checks all signal paths to see if any path will result in unused audio and if so, will optimize out any code that is along that path.
 The rules for optimization are as follows: